Ultra-thin porcelain veneers

 In response to these criticisms, dentists who favor the use Lumineers® and equivalents are quick to point out that these issues can be kept in check by way of proper case selection.

-Potential problem -
+Potential problems and concerns -

-A) Difficulty in achieving a truly life-like result.
+1) Difficulty in achieving a natural-looking result.

-Ultra-thin Lumineers® are often very opaque.
+Ultra-thin veneers are often very opaque.

 How traditional veneers differ.

-A thicker veneer also offers the dental technician more opportunity to incorporate characterization and shading qualities into the veneer itself when it is made.
-(See the images below.)
+A thicker veneer also offers the dental technician more opportunity to incorporate characterization and shading qualities into the veneer itself by way of using different shades of porcelain when it is made.
+(See images below.)

 Many people don't appreciate this difference.

 We do have to admit that when it comes to the issue of a life-like appearance, many people just don't seem to care.
 The comfort advantage that no-drilling/no-shots technique offers simply outweighs a less than perfectly natural-looking outcome.